Our Team

 santaOno-full-res

 A recognized leader in higher education in the United States and Canada, President Ono is an experienced vision researcher whose pioneering work in experimental medicine focuses on the immune system and eye disease.
-At U-M he is professor of ophthalmology and visual sciences, and microbiology and immunology in the Medical School, and molecular, cellular and developmental biology in the College of Literature, Sciences and the Arts.
+At U-M, he is a professor of ophthalmology and visual sciences, microbiology and immunology in the Medical School, and molecular, cellular, and developmental biology in the College of Literature, Sciences, and the Arts.

 Schlesinger-Jacob